-But even though we try to maximize power in the form of voltage increase, parasitics are still involved.
-I few do not make sure to lower the impedance of the parasitics, the circuit will become unstable, and we will get bad ringing or oscillations at the output.
+For parasitics, even though we try to maximize power in the form of voltage increase, parasitics are still involved.
+If we do not make sure to lower the impedance of the parasitics, the circuit will become unstable, and we will get bad ringing or oscillations at the output.
 And because this is a very quick process, we must make sure to design our PCBs in the most efficient way to lower parasitics and ensure a clean output.